Get your card

 Referral Program

-Rizon offers a generous referral program:
+Rizon Card offers a generous referral program with specific qualification requirements:

 - Up to 20 RIZpoints (valued $200) for each successful referral